 What is Argentina's official currency?

-Although ATMs are available in Argentina some clients have reported difficulties withdrawing cash so it’s best not to rely on them.
-Local ATM fees can be high and the amount you can withdraw is usually much lower than in the UK.
-When using an ATM with a debit card you may be offered a choice of account type from which to make your withdrawal.
-Select ‘credit card’ (not ‘checking account’ or ‘savings account’ options).
+Although ATMs are available some clients have difficulties withdrawing cash so it’s best not to rely on them.
+Local ATM fees can be high and the amount you can take out is usually much lower than in the UK.
+At the time of writing, it is not clear what conversion rates are used for ATM transactions.

 What's the time difference between Argentina and UK?